 - Heat the olive oil in a skillet over medium heat; add the onion and sauté until translucent.
 Add the peppers and continue to cook, stirring occasionally, until they begin to soften, about 3 minutes.
 Set aside to cool.

 - In a large mixing bowl, beat the eggs well.
 Add the cream, onions and peppers, and all seasonings and stir to combine.

 - Add the ground meats and knead to mix well.

 - Divide the mixture evenly between two small (quart/liter) cooking pouches, pushing it into the bottom and forming a loaf about 2 inches (5 cm) thick across the width of the pouches.
 Roll the pouch around the formed loaf to compress it tightly and vacuum seal.
 (An alternative method is to put the meatloaf into a pair of small loaf pans (silicone or coated work best), filling all the way to the top.
 Then put the loaf pans each into a cooking pouch and vacuum seal.)

-- Vacuum seal and submerge the pouches in the water oven and cook for at least 2 hours, but up to 6 hours will not affect the texture significantly.
+- Submerge the pouches in the water oven and cook for at least 2 hours, but up to 6 hours will not affect the texture significantly.

 - Remove the meatloaves from the pouches, put them on a broiling pan, pat the surfaces dry, and sear the loaves under a hot broiler or with a kitchen torch.